 I look for opportunities to creatively connect with the local landscape, cultivating reciprocal relationships with the land and people.

-Respectfully using ancestral skills and traditional knowledge that navigates across cultures, and mainly working with garden trims and invasive plants, my work also aims to support local ecological restoration that fosters native ecology.
+Respectfully using ancestral skills and traditional knowledge that navigates across cultures, and mainly working with garden trims and invasive plants, her work also aims to support local ecological restoration that fosters native ecology.

-Alongside this practice, I have worked in the non-profit and public sectors as a curator and arts administrator developing interactive exhibitions, public art installations, and delivering arts programming that activates diverse audiences to support community participation.
+Alongside this practice, she has worked in the non-profit and public sectors as a curator and arts administrator developing interactive exhibitions, public art installations, and delivering arts programming that activates diverse audiences to support community participation.